unsignedpixel/Hugo/content/posts/new_theme.md

   - unsigned pixel
 ---

 2021 started off quiet and I finally ported this site to a different [theme](https://github.com/rhazdon/hugo-theme-hello-friend-ng) for [hugo](gohugo.io).
-That took longer than expected, because I had to change crossreferences some old posts and also had to update links in different places.
+That took longer than expected, because I had to change crossreferences in some old posts and also had to update links in different places.
 Hugo seemed less reliable than before when updating things on the fly.
 I sometimes had to kill and restart hugo and refresh my browser manually to actually see the changes.
 If you are interested in other quirks, I found [hugo is probably not for you](https://yawpitchroll.com/posts/hugo-probably-is-not-for-you/) an excellent and entertaining piece on hugo.

 Nevertheless, I will stick with hugo and perhaps sometime tackle a theme of my own.
 Boxes to tick would be: